Lisa marie

 The Eugene Four

 Lisa Marie and Jackson had been adopted together seven years prior and meant the world to one another.
-Deeply bonded, Jackson fought valiantly to protect his little mare in their cramped stall at auction, striking out at people who came near.
+Jackson fought valiantly to protect his little mare in their cramped stall at auction, striking out at people who came near.
 He was labelled wild and dangerous because he sensed the humans at auction were dangerous.
 When he came to Skydog, all that changed.
-He loved to love on people and his Lisa Marie was never far from him.
+He loved to love on people and, as usual, Lisa Marie.
+They were always together and we often found them grooming each other.

-She is one of a number of horses named in honor of Elvis Presley, who is a hero of mine, whose music was a balm to me in hard times.
+She is one of a number of horses named in honor of Elvis Presley, a hero of mine, whose music was a balm to me in hard times.
 I named my first horse Elvis.
-We also have Priscilla, King, Rising Sun, Presley, and our dear Lisa Marie.
+We also have Priscilla, King, Rising Sun, and Presley.
+The last duet that Lisa Marie Presley sang with her father was No One Stands Alone.

 Mustangs and burros need your help